BMC Helix Subscriber Information

 Can I opt out of a service update?
 If yes, then how do I opt out?

 Yes, you can opt out of a scheduled service update.
+However, BMC Helix does not recommend opting out, as service updates help keep your environment secure, stable, and supported.

-BMC Helix does not recommend that you opt out of a scheduled service update.
-However, if you do not want to update your environment on the scheduled dates, you can request a date change or opt out of service updates for a limited period.
+If you do not want to update your environment on the scheduled dates, you can request a date change or opt out of service updates for a limited period.

 Important

-• This opt-out applies only to ITSM Upgrades.
+• This opt-out applies only to ITSM upgrades.

 Can I revert my update?

-In preparation for your zero-downtime service updates, BMC Helix performs pre-checks and always starts with the Development and/or QA environments.
-Any fixes for regressions reported on your lower environments will be applied to Production.
+As part of your zero-downtime service updates, BMC Helix performs pre-checks and always starts with the development and/or QA environments.

 What are my options for rollback?